Cup of the Ptolemies: History

 The cup was probably made in Alexandria, Egypt.
 It was once thought to date back to the Hellenistic period, c.
 250 BC, but is now regarded as dating to the 1st century AD.
-Its supposed connection with the Ptolemies dates back to 1644, when the historian Jean Tristan de Saint-Amant argued that the vase was made for the funeral processions of Ptolemy II Philadelphus, who ruled the Ptolemaic Kingdom of Egypt from 285 until 246 BC.
+Its supposed connection with the Ptolemys dates back to 1644, when the historian Jean Tristan de Saint-Amant argued that the vase was made for the funeral processions of Ptolemy II Philadelphus, who ruled the Ptolemaic Kingdom of Egypt from 285 until 246 BC.
 Later, the scholar E. Babelon proposed the more general idea that the cup had been carved during "the time of the Ptolemies"—a wide range stretching from 305 to 30 BC.
 However, there is no particular evidence for this, and other scholars, such as John Henry Middleton or Martin Conway, suggest that the cup was carved later, during the first or second centuries AD by Romans.
 Determining the exact date of the cup has been problematic largely because similar pieces are rare, making any possible comparison difficult.

 The exact history of the cup is largely unknown, although Conway suggests that the cup probably belonged to the Holy Roman Emperor Charlemagne before being passed down through the French kings, one of whom eventually donated it to the abbey of Saint Denis.
 The cup was occasionally used as a chalice for communion wine, and figured in the coronation of the French monarch, at which, according to S. G. Millet as quoted by Conway, the queens took "ablution from this chalice, after holy communion".
 In 1634, the cup was estimated to be worth around 25,000 livres, with the gem-encrusted gold mountings valued at 1,200 livres.
 Until September 1791 it formed part of the treasury of Saint-Denis.
 It was stolen in 1804, although it was later recovered missing its mounts when the thieves were caught in the Netherlands.
 The cup is now in the Cabinet des Médailles at the Bibliothèque nationale de France in Paris.